swiftlang/swift-book/TSPL.docc/LanguageGuide/Protocols.md

 ## Protocol Composition

 It can be useful to require a type to conform to multiple protocols at the same time.
-You can combine multiple protocols into a single requirement with a *protocol composition*.
+You can combine multiple protocols into a single *protocol composition type* with a *protocol composition*.
-Protocol compositions behave as if you defined a temporary local protocol that has the combined requirements of all protocols in the composition.
+Protocol composition behaves as if you defined a temporary local protocol that has the combined requirements of all protocols in the composition.
 Protocol compositions don't define any new protocol types.